-It is not common for transactions involving private equity buyers or sellers to reach litigation (costs thereof, especially when arbitration is the mode of dispute resolution, acting as a relevant deterrent).
-Pre-litigation disputes usually revolve around (alleged) breach of warranties and the applicability of earn-out provisions (eg, discussing whether the respective earn-out events have been triggered or not).
+It is not common for transactions involving private equity buyers or sellers to reach litigation (the cost thereof, especially when arbitration is the mode of dispute resolution, acting as a relevant deterrent).
+Pre-litigation disputes usually revolve around (alleged) breaches of warranties and the applicability of earn-out provisions (eg, discussing whether the respective earn-out events have been triggered or not).

-7. Takeovers
+7. TAKEOVERS

-7.1 Public-to-Privates
+7.1 Public-to-Private

-Public to private transactions are not common in Portugal.
-To our knowledge, only one public to private (P2P) transaction has ever succeeded, which was the takeover of Brisa, the abovementioned highway toll operator, by its reference shareholder and a private equity sponsor (Arcus).
+Public-to-private transactions are not common in Portugal.
+It appears that only one public-toprivate (P2P) transaction has ever succeeded, which was the takeover of Brisa, the abovementioned highway toll operator (see 5.4 Multiple Investors), by its reference shareholder and a private equity sponsor (Arcus).